Walk - Looe, Talland & Polperro

 - Passing around the back of the harbour, by the Harbour Heritage Museum, carry on inland along The Warren and on to Fore Street.
 Keep going through Polperro, on the road known as The Combe, until you come to the roundabout at Crumplehorn.

-- The bus stop is across the road, by the car park, and there are frequent buses to Looe Health Centre, just down the road from the station.
+- Walk back along the same route, or catch the bus back.
+The bus stop is across the road, by the car park, and there are frequent buses to Looe Health Centre, just down the road from the station.

 Places of interest